HohlbeinLab/SMALL-LABS-pSMLM/README.md

+# SMALL-LABS-GUI

+By Koen Martens, Hohlbein Lab, Wageningen University, The Netherlands.
+Please see Quick start guide GUI.pdf for a quickstart.

+Run the GUI in MATLAB by ensuring that your current MATLAB working directory is the parent folder with the GUI_main.m file inside (so normally ...\Github\SMALL-LABS_Hohlbein_public).
+Then, run 'GUI_main' from the command-line.

 # SMALL-LABS

 The SMALL-LABS (Single-Molecule Accurate Localization by Local Background Subtraction) algorithm, accurately locates and measures the intensity of single molecules, regardless of the shape or brightness of the background.